5 things to know about US-Chinese trade negotiations

-The United States and China have held their first face-to-face trade talks since Presidents Donald Trump and Xi Jinping agreed on Dec.
-1 to postpone further tariff increases in a fight over technology between the two biggest economies.
+The United States and China have held their first face-to-face trade talks since Presidents Donald Trump and Xi Jinping agreed Dec.
+1 to postpone further tariff increases in the trade war between the world's two biggest economies.

 The meetings are the start of what economists say are likely to be lengthy, contentious negotiations over U.S. complaints that Beijing's technology ambitions violate its trade obligations.